sakaljurgis/Address_Book/README.md

 - Possible to share entry with another registered user
 - CRUD for own address book entry

-### todo

-- At least one unit test
-- At least one feature tes

 ## License

 Currently no licence